linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 It is standard to add back goodwill and intangible impairment charges.
 The thinking is that management should be held accountable for past capital allocation decisions and that the value of goodwill does not wear out in theory.

-Microsoft's accumulated goodwill impairment as of year-end fiscal 2022 was  $11.3 billion, the result of a$ 6.2 billion write-down in fiscal 2012 for aQuantive, a digital marketing service company acquired in 2007,
+Microsoft's accumulated goodwill impairment as of year-end fiscal 2022 was  \$11.3 billion, the result of a\$ 6.2 billion write-down in fiscal 2012 for aQuantive, a digital marketing service company acquired in 2007,

-and a $5.1 billion write-down in fiscal 2015 for Nokia, a mobile phone hardware business bought in 2014.
+and a \$5.1 billion write-down in fiscal 2015 for Nokia, a mobile phone hardware business bought in 2014.
 We did not add back the goodwill but doing so reduces Microsoft's ROIC for fiscal 2022 by about 3.5 percentage points.

 - Litigation.
 Litigation has been on the rise for years, and high-profile cases such as BP plc, Enron, and Volkswagen show that lawsuits can be costly.[37]
 The stocks of companies that are sued by shareholders react negatively.[38]